 1. Passing the external Advanced Placement BC Exam administered by the College Entrance Examination Board with a score of 5 gives credit for Math 104.
 Lower scores on the BC Exam receive no course credit.
 No credit is given for the AB Exam.
 First year students who wish to take Math at Penn and have credit for Math 104 should still take the Canvas Math Diagnostic Placement Exam.

-2. Passing the Credit by Exam administered in the first week of the fall and spring semesters by the Mathematics department.
+2. Passing the Credit by Exam administered in the first or second week of the fall and spring semesters by the Mathematics department.
 A student may take the examination regardless of whether he or she took the external exam described under (1) above.
-The department keeps no record of those who do not pass, thus, if you take the exam and fail, you have lost nothing.
+The department does not post records of those who fail the exam.
+Thus, you have lost nothing.

 Near the end of the summer, the times and dates of the departmental credit by exams will be posted here.
 The exams are open to all without charge and students can also take credit by exams for Math 104, Math 114, Math 115, Math 240 and Math 241.